SvenGarson/linked-list-in-C/README.md

 **Test suite:**
 - general
-  + destroying linked list clears all nodes and sets head to zero
-  + creating; adding; deleting; clearing and destroying sets the size properly
-  + insert in empty list adds single entry i.e. inits the lili
-  + insert in non-empty list adds accordingly (multiple)
   + delete from empty list has not effect and head stays null
   + delete from single size list resets head to null
   + delete multiple from bigger list removed accordingly